SateaMall/ClaimsKG-Statistical-Repository/README.md

 ## 2- Install dependencies from requirements.txt in the claimsKG-Backend
 pip install -r requirements.txt

-## 3- Start the Redis server using this command:
+## 3- Start the Redis server using this command (Important to install the dataframes):
 redis-server

 ## 4- Run the app.py in claimsKG-Backend: